 To the extent that our outstanding shares of preferred stock are converted into common stock or outstanding warrants to purchase common stock are exercised, our existing common stockholders will experience dilution in their percentage ownership interests.
-The following table provides certain information regarding the number of shares of our common stock issuable upon conversion of our outstanding shares of preferred stock and our outstanding warrants to purchase common stock:
+The following table provides certain information regarding the number of shares of our common stock issuable upon conversion of our outstanding shares of preferred stock and our outstanding warrants to purchase common stock, after giving effect to the shares to be issued under this prospectus.
+The table does not include any shares issuable upon conversion of our Series A Cumulative Perpetual Preferred Stock, as these shares are being purchased by us with the proceeds of this offering.

-CONVERTIBLE SECURITY NUMBER OF SHARES OF COMMON STOCK ISSUABLE UPON CONVERSION OR EXERCISE PERCENTAGE OF OUTSTANDING COMMON STOCK(1) DILUTION OR ACCRETION IN BOOK VALUE PER SHARE UPON CONVERSION OR EXERCISE(2) Series A Cumulative Perpetual Preferred Stock (3) 1,949,405 2.72% \$(.10) Series B Convertible Preferred Stock (4) 3,692,921 5.04% \$(.18) Series C Convertible Preferred Stock (5) 3,680,522 5.02% \$(.18) Series A Warrants (6) 2,400,000 3.33% \$.16 Series B Warrants (7) 1,900,000 2.66% \$.17 Total 13,622,848 16.36% \$(.12)
+SHARES OF COMMON STOCK ISSUABLE PERCENTAGE OF DILUTION OR ACCRETION IN UPON CONVERSION OR OUTSTANDING COMMON BOOK VALUE PER SHARE UPON CONVERTIBLE SECURITY EXERCISE STOCK (1) CONVERSION OR EXERCISE(2) ---- Series B Convertible Preferred Stock (3) 4,564,200 5.90% \$ 0.24 Series C Convertible Preferred Stock (4) 4,785,589 6.17% \$ 0.25 Series A Warrants (5) 2,573,801 3.41% \$(0.15) Series B Warrants (6) 1,900,000 2.54% \$(0.15) ------ Total 13,823,590 15.96% \$ 0.18

+NUMBER OF

-- (1) Based on a total of 69,641,737 shares of our common stock outstanding as of January 12, 2001 and in each case after giving effect to the issuance of those shares. - (2) Assumes conversion or exercise as of September 30, 2000, based on a total of 69,519,487 shares or our common stock outstanding and total stockholders' equity of \$223,673,000 as of that date, plus estimated net proceeds from the Series C Convertible Preferred Stock of \$29,950,000. - (3) Based on a conversion price of \$7.70 as of January 12, 2001, determined in accordance with the conversion formula contained in the certificate relating to the Series A Cumulative Perpetual Preferred Stock, and includes 1,353 shares of common stock issuable with respect to accrued but unpaid dividends.
-The Series A Cumulative Perpetual Preferred Stock is not convertible until June 1, 2004. - (4) Based on a conversion price of \$8.1663 as of January 12, 2001, determined in accordance with the conversion formula contained in the certificate relating to the Series B Convertible Preferred Stock, and includes 19,287 shares of common stock issuable with respect to accrued but unpaid dividends.
+- (1) Based on a total of 70,797,796 shares of our common stock outstanding as of May 1, 2002 plus the 2,000,000 shares to be issued under this prospectus, and in each case after giving effect to the issuance of the shares issuable upon the conversion or exercise of those securities. - (2) Assumes conversion or exercise as of March 31, 2002, based on a total of 70,691,019 shares or our common stock outstanding and total stockholders' equity of \$296,460,000 as of that date.

+- (3) Based on a conversion price of \$6.6238 as of May 1, 2002, determined in accordance with the conversion formula contained in the certificate relating to the Series B Convertible Preferred Stock, and includes 35,101 shares of common stock issuable with respect to accrued but unpaid dividends. - (4) On April 15, 2002, we entered into an agreement under which the holder elected, subject to certain conditions, to convert the Series C Convertible Preferred Stock into common stock as of April 15, 2002, at the applicable conversion price as of that date of \$6.3049.
+The number of shares indicated includes 27,360 shares of common stock issuable with respect to accrued but unpaid dividends through April 15, 2002.

-- (5) Based on a conversion price of \$8.1663 as of January 12, 2001, determined in accordance with the conversion formula contained in the certificate relating to the Series C Convertible Preferred Stock, and includes 6,888 shares of common stock issuable with respect to accrued but unpaid dividends. - (6) The Series A Warrants are presently exercisable and have an exercise price of \$8.50 per share. - (7) The Series B Warrants are presently exercisable and have an exercise price of \$10.075 per share.
+- (5) The Series A Warrants are presently exercisable and have an exercise price of \$8.50 per share.
+The number of shares of common stock issuable under the Series A Warrants is subject to adjustment under certain circumstances, including if we sell any of the shares of common stock offered by this prospectus at a price less than \$8.50 per share, or if the Series B Convertible Preferred Stock or the Series C Convertible Preferred Stock are converted into common stock at a conversion price less than \$8.50 per share.
+The number of shares indicated in the table assumes that the C Convertible Preferred Stock will be converted into common stock at a conversion price of \$6.3049. - (6) The Series B Warrants are presently exercisable and have an exercise price of \$10.075 per share.
+The number of shares of common stock issuable and the exercise price under the Series B Warrants are subject to adjustment under certain circumstances, including if we sell any of the shares of common stock offered by this prospectus at a price of less than \$10.075 per share.